Sports

 Volleyball

-Volleyball is offered year-round, where students have the opportunity to enjoy volleyball as their sport.
 Volleyball was first officially introduced at Trinity as an inter-House sport in the mid-1970s.
-Since then, it has grown to become one of the most successful spots at Trinity.
-Volleyball is a combined GPS and CAS sport during Winter and CAS-only during Summer .
+Since then, it has grown to become one of the most successful sports at Trinity.
+Volleyball is a combined GPS and CAS sport during Winter and CAS-only during Summer.

 Throughout each season, boys are encouraged to attend Volleyball specific strength and conditioning sessions to supplement their on-court training, while also following the TGS Physical Syllabus.